Shavrov Sh-5: Design and development

 A special committee convened to investigate the use of special aircraft for photographic survey concluded that it was desirable.
 To fulfil the requirements Shavrov designed the Sh-5 amphibian as a large aircraft designed to carry cameras aa well as all the equipment and crew to develop and print the images.
-The committee envisaged two versions; as the FS-1 landlplane and the FS-2 flying boat, (FS - Foto Samolyet – Photographic aircraft), the latter requirement was fulfilled by the Sh-5 amphibian as built in the former Richard OKB factory, GAZ-28 (GAZ - Gosudarstvenny Aviatsionnyy Zavod – state aviation plant/factory).
+The committee envisaged two versions; the FS-1 landlplane and the FS-2 flying boat, (FS - Foto Samolyet – Photographic aircraft), the latter requirement was fulfilled by the Sh-5 amphibian as built in the former Richard OKB factory, GAZ-28 (GAZ - Gosudarstvenny Aviatsionnyy Zavod – state aviation plant/factory).

 The Sh-5 was a cantilever high-wing monoplane amphibian flying-boat.
 Designed as a camera platform with glazed cabin areas it could also carry 12 passengers.
 It was powered by two 480 hp Shvetsov M-22 engines, (developed from license built Gnome-Rhône GR9ASB / Bristol Jupiter VI), mounted in nacelles, supported by struts, above the wing roots.
 It had a boat shaped fuselage bottom with a retractable landing gear and outrigger floats.
 Although the design work started in 1929 construction was slow, the prototype fitted with a skid landing gear first flew on 19 March 1934.
 With the use of military aircraft, particularly the Tupolev R-6 for aerial mapping and the fact it had become an outdated design by the time it had first flown meant the type did not enter production.